+[Editor’s note: Amend existing figure f for arrangement “A”..
+Remove title of new figure.]

 Annex 3

 Examples of frequency arrangements for the band 806 to 869 MHz in certain countries in Region 2 for narrow-band public protection and disaster relief operations